Gabriella Taylor: 2016 – Wimbledon Juniors 'poisoning' incident and recovery

-In 2016, Taylor achieved her best juniors results in her sole Junior Grand Slam appearance at Wimbledon.
+In 2016, Taylor achieved her best juniors results in her sole junior major appearance at Wimbledon.
 She reached the quarterfinals but had to retire in the following match against Kayla Day.
 Taylor contracted a bacterial infection called leptospirosis, which would keep her from playing tennis for a month.
 Initially, she was thought to have been poisoned while her bag was left unoccupied, however, medical experts declared this to be highly unlikely.
 Police later concluded that there was no evidence of deliberate poisoning.

 Taylor recovered sufficiently to reach three consecutive ITF finals at Heraklion, Greece in October and November although failing to win any.

 2017

-In May, as the sixth seed, she won her first 25k tournament, beating third seed Danielle Lao in the final in straight sets.
+In May, as the sixth seed, she won her first $25k tournament, beating third seed Danielle Lao in the final in straight sets.
 Wimbledon granted wild card entries to her in both the singles and the doubles (partnering Freya Christie) qualifying draws, losing both in the first round.
-In November she began working with coaches Xavier Budo and David Sunyer, which she credits with changing her mindset, leading to her most successful period to date.
+In November, she began working with coaches Xavier Budo and David Sunyer which she credits with changing her mindset, leading to her most successful period to date.

 2018

 After three ITF title wins in February and March, Taylor broke into the top 200 rankings for the first time.
 She was subsequently chosen to represent Great Britain in the Fed Cup team alongside Johanna Konta, Heather Watson and Anna Smith for the World Group II play-off tie in Japan, however she did not play in any of the matches.

 Taylor made her WTA Tour main-draw debut at the 2018 Nottingham Open.
-As a wild-card entry, she lost in the first round to the defending champion Donna Vekić, in three sets.
+As a wildcard entry, she lost in the first round to defending champion Donna Vekić, in three sets.
 In her first appearance in the main draw at Wimbledon, she lost to Eugenie Bouchard in three sets.

-Performance timelines
+2020

+Following struggles with her mental health, Taylor retired from tennis in 2020 to pursue a career in art.
+Her last professional tournament was an ITF event in Potchefstroom, South Africa, in March 2020, where she lost in a tight three-setter to Paige Hourigan in the round of 32.

+Grand Slam performance

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.